 20.5 Wellness

 The Employer encourages employee wellness.
 The Employer will provide employees access to wellness facilities and resources consistent with other employee groups.
-Human Resource Services, in consultation with the Wellness Committee, will develop three (3) group instruction wellness classes per fiscal year.
-The group instruction classes will be available to all employees.
+Wellness activities will be available to all employees.
 Employee-requested schedule changes may be granted in accordance with Article 7, Hours of Work, for participation in wellness activities.
-In addition, the Employer may offer employees wellness classes when it can do so at no cost or within available resources.

 20.6 Ergonomic Assessments